AbhishekKumar567/expense-tracker-assignment/README.md

 # Expense Tracker Application

-- This application helps users track expenses and set monthly budgets for categories with a global filter in YYYY-MM format.
+- This application helps users track expenses and set monthly budgets for categories with a global filter in YYYY-MM format on dashboard screen.
 - Report screen displays monthly expenses along with grouped monthly data category-wise.

 ✨ Features